DETAILED ACTION

 Before effective filing date of the invention it would have been obvious to a person of ordinary skill in the art to use a certain space between vias, because it would have been to obtain a certain space between vias to achieve control magnetic field around vias and equalize vias density in that area.

-Reclaim 6, Park discloses that an arrangement direction of the plurality of first via holes, an arrangement direction of the second via holes above the first connection part, and an arrangement direction of the second via holes above the second connection part are the same (Fig. 4A).
+Reclaim 6, Park & Xu disclose that in the plane perpendicular to a thickness direction of the display panel (Xu, para.
+0013, note: a display device can include an imager device (a photodiode structure)), an arrangement direction of the plurality of first via holes, an arrangement direction of the second via holes above the first connection part, and an arrangement direction of the second via holes above the second connection part are the same (Park, Fig. 4A).

-Reclaim 7, Park fails to specify that a number of the second via holes above the first connection part is greater than or equal to a number of the second via holes above the second connection part.
+Reclaim 7, Park & Xu fail to specify that a number of the second via holes above the first connection part is greater than or equal to a number of the second via holes above the second connection part.

 However, notwithstanding, one of ordinary skill in the art would have been led to the recited dimensions through routine experimentation and optimization.